mobilewebup/django-tel/README.txt

 sets phone_number to be "415-555-1212", {{phone_number|tel}} will
 render as above.

-The tel filter knows how to convert letters:
+The tel filter also converts letters, like the builtin phone2numeric filter [1]:

   {{"800-2-Buy-Now"|tel}}